Sangarshanan/sangarshanan.github.io/_includes/talks/talks.md

-I have a mouth and sometimes words come out of it, I sometimes stammer when nervous but love to have the stage for myself.
-Ironic.
-But here are the some of the times I embarassed myself in public with consent of course, and will continue to do
+I have a mouth and sometimes words come out of it, I stammer when nervous but I love being on stage.
+Here are the some of the times I embarrassed myself in public, with consent of course, and will continue to do.

 ### Spatial Thinking with Python